What Couples Need to Know When They Come to Couples Therapy on a Verge of a Breakup?

 Sometimes couples need some education about the nature and developmental stages of relationships.
 It’s amazing how little people know about one of the most talked about subjects:

-- Our Beloved as a Catalyst - we always fall in love with a person who has the necessary qualities to trigger all of our unresolved childhood stuff, such as fear of abandonment and rejection, limiting beliefs about being unworthy, unlovable, inadequate etc. All which is not resolved within us will come up for resolution in our relationships.
-We will have a choice of a Blue pill of the Truth or the Red pill of Denial.
-If we choose to stay and do the hard work of growth, the promise is deeper understanding of ourselves and of the process of life, not to mention greater meaning and deeper bond with our loved one.
+- Our Beloved as a Catalyst - we always fall in love with a person who has the necessary qualities to trigger all of our unresolved childhood stuff, such as fear of abandonment and rejection, limiting beliefs about being unworthy, unlovable, inadequate, etc. All which is not resolved within us will come up for resolution in our relationships.
+We will have a choice of a Blue pill of the Truth or a Red pill of Denial.
+If we choose to stay and do the hard work of growth, the promise is a deeper understanding of ourselves and of the process of life, not to mention greater meaning and a deeper bond with our loved ones.
 If we run, we take our baggage with us.

 3. Process of Therapy - what therapy really is?

 Couples need help understanding the process of therapy: